 1. Use a wooden tray to keep it together

 Wood is a child’s friend.
-It’s solid, durable and can mask all the fingerprints that you haven’t had time to clean!
+It’s solid, durable, and can mask all the fingerprints that you haven’t had time to clean!
 A wooden tray is also sturdy enough that you can pick it up, with all the contents in place, and move it out of the way for a board game in the evening.

 Having a tray on your coffee table helps to keep everything together so you can teach your child that if you take something off to look at, you put it back on the tray after.
-It may not be in the perfect position but at least it’s in the general area!!
+It may not be in a perfect position but at least it’s in the general area!!